mckunkel/clas12docs/OfflineSoftware/source/reconstruction/introduction.rst

 The software for reconstruction can be downloaded from https://userweb.jlab.org/~gavalian/software/coatjava/

-After unpacking the coatjava CLAS12 reconsturction package one can find all exacuatebles for reconstruction in bin/ directory.
+After unpacking the coatjava CLAS12 reconstruction package one can find all executables for reconstruction in bin/ directory.
 The reconstruction program is called clas12-reconstruction and it accepts following arguments.

 .. code-block:: bash